 WHO?An unusual cold war thriller verging on sci-fi territory

-(Updated article, first posted in November 2008)
+(Updated 15th May 2014, first reviewed in November 2008)

 Lucas Martino, a top US scientist literally crashes and burns near the Russian border, at a time when the two superpowers were enemies.
 His life is saved by soldiers who cross the border and rush him to hospital.
 Months later, he's returned to the west, but the rushed and experimental surgery that saved his life now obscures his identity.
 His head and chest are now encased and partly replaced with steel and prosthetic parts.

 The film is a straightforward re-telling of the novel, but adds a couple of silly action scenes, like a decidedly low-budget car chase, to try and open up the story.
 It also misses the opportunity to explore what's going on with the man behind the mask.

 Elliott Gould (Capricorn One, MASH), as security agent Rogers, holds the film together.
 Trevor Howard (11 Harrow House, The Offence) plays the devious Azarin, the Russian mastermind behind the entire subterfuge.
 Though they never meet, the film plays like a chess game between the two men.
-Joseph Bova as Martino, evokes sympathy as the mystery scientist at the centre of it all.
+Joseph Bova as Martino, evokes sympathy as the masked mystery at the centre of it all.

 If it weren't for Gould and Howard and the Miami location work, Who? looks low budget enough to be a TV movie, with ineptly directed action scenes and nothing going on dramatically besides the unravelling mystery.

 This was once an intriguing premise, the possibility of a scientific identity theft.
 But now, with DNA testing, the mystery could be cleared up definitively.
 Admittedly in Who?, the use of fingerprints and retinal scans are considered, so I'm sure a modern plot twist could outfox DNA tests as well.